ghostbuster91/blogposts/router2023/main.md

 Device-tree files (dts) get compiled via device-tree compiler (dtc) into a device-tree blob (dtb) that then gets loaded by the bootloader and/or kernel.
 (There are also dtsi files that are used to extract common definitions e.g. SoC.
 The dtsi files are meant to be included by regular dts files.)

+Device-tree definitions live in [linux kernel repository](https://github.com/torvalds/linux/tree/master/arch/arm64/boot/dts/mediatek).
-Luckily, we don't have to always recompile the whole device-tree whenever we want to test some new device.
+Luckily, we don't have to always fork linux whenever we want to test some new device.
 Instead, we can use device-tree overlays for that.
 A device-tree overlay is just a small piece of device-tree that we can add in particular place.
 You can think of it as a device-tree patch.
 Once you have your overlay ready you need to compile it and then it can be applied to the already compiled main device-tree.